roitraining/ux-designers-training/devex-for-ux/labs/01-deploy-vms.md

 npm init
 ```

-Take the default option for index.js by simply pressing Return.
+Take the default option for index.js by simply pressing ENTER.

 Install Express (an MVC framework and webserver):
 ``` bash